-Zone 6: Rugby star Maggie Banks carries family legacy to BC Games - Lake Cowichan Gazette
+ZONE 6: Rugby star Maggie Banks carries family legacy to BC Games - Lake Cowichan Gazette

+The award was Banks’s second big thrill of the day after her team won the gold medal that morning.

+“It was such an awesome feeling,” she said.
+“When the final whistle blew and our team ran onto the field, we were all hugging; after all the hard work we had put into it over the last three days and practicing in weeks leading up, it paid off.”

-Even though both of her parents not only played for, but captained national rugby teams, Maggie Banks insists she found the sport on her own.
+Both of her parents not only played for, but captained Canadian national rugby teams, but Banks insists she found the sport on her own.

-“I grew up playing every other sport around,” Banks said on Friday afternoon, shortly after her Vancouver Island-Central Coast team defeated Kootenays in a girls rugby sevens match at the 2018 BC Summer Games.
+“I grew up playing every other sport around,” Banks said last Friday, shortly after her Vancouver Island-Central Coast team defeated Kootenays.
 “There were always rugby balls around, but there was never any pressure from my parents.
 I found it myself, with a little encouragement.”

 Banks’s dad, Ryan, played in the back row for Canada at the 1999 and 2003 Rugby World Cups.
 And her mom, Heather Wilson, represented Canada in the 1994 and 1998 Rugby World Cups.